HermanL02/WarwickUniversity-Notes/202406/Interim Reports.md

 ## Feedback and open-source

 After the reports are submitted, I am aware that by myself, it will be impossible to maintain such software.
 The software will eventually be deprecated and cease to function effectively without ongoing maintenance and updates.
 Therefore, I propose to open-source the project, allowing the community to contribute and am willing to see more innovations and feedbacks from the community.
-# Problems and Issues
-During the development process, several issues can cause progress to stall.
-As a junior developer, encountering specific problems often leads to confusion and difficulty in finding solutions.
-While resources such as Stack Overflow and ChatGPT provide some assistance, they cannot fully replace the guidance of senior developers.
-This project’s complexity, involving the integration of front-end, back-end, and an injector, poses significant challenges.
-The solution of this would be better to improve myself, during the past 4-month work at Koii Network, I have learned a lot of Electron development skills .

-Another challenge is working with an unfamiliar programming language.
-Although I am proficient in web application development using Electron, I opted to develop a keyboard app, which necessitates the use of Java-Kotlin with Android Studio due to the inadequacy of React Native for this purpose.
-My limited experience with Java-Kotlin adds to the difficulty.
-The solution would be better learn Java and Kotlin skills from all the resources, including Stack overflow, Cainiao Tutorial and ChatGPT.

-A further complication involves handling photos.
-Currently, WeChat does not download photos directly to the local computer but keeps them on an intermediary server.
-Consequently, the received photo may not be the original one sent by the user, complicating the encryption and decryption processes.
-This solution is we can turn the photos to files, and WeChat usually cannot compress and modify the photo files.

-Finally, there are issues with interaction between Java/Kotlin and JavaScript.
-Despite both being similar languages, discrepancies arise when implementing the same RSA protocol and its configurations.
-While this issue has been mostly resolved by adopting a more universal package compatible with both Android and Windows applications, it remains a noteworthy challenge.
+## Next Step

 # Evaluation